warsier/cmm-compiler/README.md

 * The lexical analysis part can also deal with comments without nests, octal and hexademical numbers, and scientific notation.
 * Some differences (mistakes?) in the implement of error output and error recovery.

+* The analysis of all compulsory semantic errors.
+* Implement of different scopes.

 ## 1. Compilation and Usage
 For the convenience of presentation, I use ```$(DIR)``` to express the root directory of the folder in the following descriptions.